empijei/wapty/ROADMAP.md

 These features will probably be implemented along with the ones in the other stages.

 * [ ] Add Mocksy
+* [ ] UI add preview of blocked requests queue with a chance to perform some actions on them
 * [ ] Add pre-engagement
 	* [ ] analysis/recon,
 	* [ ] detect technologies used/versions